-The treatment options for mastocytosis depend on which type you have, and how severe your symptoms are.
+The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

-Side effects of steroid cream include:
+Side effects of steroid cream when used too much include:

 - thinning of the skin, which can sometimes result in permanent stretch marks

-- discolouration of the skin
+- a temporary reduction in the pigmentation of the skin

 - the affected area of skin bruising easily

-Side effects of antihistamines include:
+Side effects of some "classical" antihistamines include:

 A case report published in 2010 describes a patient with mastocytosis whose symptoms improved after taking antihistamines and sodium cromoglicate capsules.

-Nausea, skin rashes and joint pains have been reported in some people taking sodium cromoglicate.
+Nausea and joint pain have been reported in some people taking sodium cromoglicate.

-The more severe symptoms of cutaneous mastocytosis, such as severe itchy skin, may require a type of treatment known as psoralen plus ultraviolet A (PUVA).
+More severe symptoms of cutaneous mastocytosis, such as severe itchy skin, may require a type of treatment called psoralen plus ultraviolet A (PUVA).

 Side effects of oral corticosteroids used on a short-term basis include: